shivam-arora742/EPM-Duplicate-Deletion-Script/README.md

 - Administrative access to the CyberArk EPM system for script execution.

 # Usage
+- Generate Endpoint Report & filter duplicate entries in :  hostname.csv
-- To run the script, execute the following command: python epm_duplicate_deletion.py Ensure you have the necessary permissions and that any relevant configuration files are set up before execution.
+- To run the script, execute the following command: python epm_duplicate_deletion.py
+- Ensure you have the necessary permissions and that any relevant configuration files are set up before execution.

-Contributing
+# Contributing
 Contributions are welcome!
 Feel free to submit pull requests or open issues for improvements, bug fixes, or questions.